Death toll from fire at Indonesian oil well rises to 21

-JAKARTA, Indonesia (AP) — The death toll from a fire at an unregulated oil well in Indonesia’s Aceh province has risen to 21 following the deaths of three more victims.
+JAKARTA, Indonesia (AP) — The death toll from a fire at an unregulated oil well in Indonesia’s Aceh province rose to 21 on Thursday following the deaths of three more victims, officials said.

-The head of the Aceh Disaster Mitigation Agency, Teuku Ahmad Dadek, said Thursday that 38 people are still being treated at three hospitals.
-Many had severe burns.
+The head of the Aceh Disaster Mitigation Agency, Teuku Ahmad Dadek, said 38 people were still being treated at three hospitals, many with severe burns.

-The newly drilled oil well in Pasir Putih village in eastern Aceh district exploded into flames early Wednesday.
-Five nearby houses were engulfed.
-Many of the victims had been collecting oil from the gushing well.
+The newly drilled well in Pasir Putih village in eastern Aceh district exploded into flames early Wednesday when many people were trying to collect the gushing oil.
+Five nearby houses were engulfed by the inferno.

+Dadek said the fire was finally extinguished early Thursday but that gas and a mixure of water and oil were continuing to spurt out.
+More than 50 families were evacuated from the area.

 Most Read Nation & World Stories